Facebook View

 • Death benefits: After a fatal construction site accident, a worker’s loved one can recover benefits.

-• Emotional Trauma: On top of the physical injury and rehabilitation is the emotional trauma that stems from the incident.
+• Emotional trauma: On top of the physical injury and rehabilitation is the emotional trauma that stems from the incident.
 It’s natural to feel afraid after experiencing a life-changing accident, which may prompt you to visit a therapist for mental health and support.

-• Pain and Suffering: As painful as the accident will feel at the time, there’s a very real possibility that you’ll live the rest of your life in some form of pain as a result of the injury.
+• Pain and suffering: As painful as the accident will feel at the time, there’s a very real possibility that you’ll live the rest of your life in some form of pain as a result of the injury.
 You should claim fair financial support to compensate for this ongoing suffering.

 The amount of compensation you receive depends on how long you’re unable to work, and the type of injury you incur.
 Unfortunately, many insurers fight to resist paying out rightful compensation.